schneedotdev/schneedotdev/README.md

 <img src="https://user-images.githubusercontent.com/77141303/219984963-d4524d77-4b2f-407c-a8da-4448f4e11216.png">

-<p>Full Stack Developer transforming ideas into code, one adventure at a time.
+<p>Full Stack Engineer transforming ideas into code, one adventure at a time.
 Inspired by the ever-evolving landscape of software.
 Constantly pushing the bounds of my capabilities and finding the best ways to share my insights with others.
 Targeting Full Stack, Frontend, or Backend development roles.</p>

 <!-- * **Company**: -->